anushadogiparty/-Docker-RestfulAPI/README.md

 # RESTful-web-service using DOCKER container

 Created a Python RESTful services using Flask and use docker to run this application.
-First, docker need to be installed.
+First, docker needs to be installed and use the link inorder to install.
 Link: https://docs.docker.com/toolbox/toolbox_install_mac/

 ## Steps
 1. Get inside the app folder in terminal